What Is Carbon Footprint in India? (Complete Beginner Guide)

 - Electricity consumption

-- Food production and consumption
+- Food production and supply chains

-- Waste generation
+- Waste generation and landfills

 Carbon Footprint of Individuals and Households

-- High electricity consumption
+- High electricity usage

-- Food waste and consumption patterns
+- Food waste and packaging waste

-- Purchasing goods and services
+- Purchase of goods and services

 Carbon Footprint of Businesses